'Mr. No': Meet the U.S. congressman asking for a vote that could delay the coronavirus bill

 - In his first House vote in 2013, Massie opposed the re-election of John Boehner as speaker.
 Massie aligned with conservative and libertarian Republicans who formed the Freedom Caucus in 2015, but did not join the caucus.

 - Massie opposed many bills on a cost basis.
-He joked once that the buttons lawmakers push to register their votes on the House floor – which are labeled “yea” and “nay” – should be relabeled “spend” and “don’t spend,” USA Today reported.
+He joked once that the buttons lawmakers push to register their votes on the House floor – which are labelled “yea” and “nay” – should be relabelled “spend” and “don’t spend,” USA Today reported.

 But he voted in 2017 for hefty tax cuts promised by Trump, although they were projected to widen the deficit.
 “It is irresponsible to increase spending and decrease taxes, which is why I consistently vote to decrease spending and decrease taxes,” he said at the time.